 I can’t believe it’s been 8 months since my girls trip to Thailand and we’re preparing to head to Morocco in a few weeks.
-Outside of surviving a super long flight, one of the most memorable moments was zip lining for the first time.
-We wanted to end the trip with a bang so we researched companies that had ziplining around the areas we stayed.
-Read more about my zipline experience with Flight of the Gibbon Bangkok.
+Besides surviving a super long flight, one of the most memorable moments was zip lining for the first time.
+We wanted to end the trip with a bang so we researched companies that had ziplining around the areas we stayed in.
+We settled on the Flight of the Gibbon Bangkok / Pattaya Zipline because it was the closest one to the city.
+Read more about my zipline experience with Flight of the Gibbon Bangkok/Pattaya.

-We booked our tour online a few weeks before the trip.
-The website has an easy online form asking the date, pickup location, number of guests and pickup time.
+We booked our zip line tour in the planning phases of the trip online.
+Their website has an easy online form asking the date, pickup location, number of guests and pickup time.
 There are three pickup stops from Bangkok so we chose the location closest to AETAS Lumpini.
-Since we had to be back at the hotel by 2 PM for our airport pickup, we picked 6 AM.
-After filling out your billing information, you’re directed to pay via PayPal.
-The order will be in Thai Baht so make sure to calculate the cost based on your own currency.
-At the time of my visit, $1 USD was approximately 30฿.
+Since we had to be back at the hotel by 2 PM for our airport pickup, we chose the 6 AM zipline tour.
+After filling out your billing information, you’re directed to pay with your credit card or PayPal.
+The order will be in Thai Baht so make sure to calculate the conversion rates based on your own currency.

 The drive from Bangkok was about an hour and a half.
 Since we were out late celebrating my friend’s birthday, it was a great way to catch a good nap before arriving.
 The zipline location is located in Khao Kheow Open Zoo so we were “greeted” by monkeys upon arrival.
-After filling out safety forms and getting a brief overview of how our morning would start.
-The course is a total of 25 points that include a combination of forest walks, individual and paired ziplines, rappelling, and walking over sky bridges.
-Click here to view the course map we took.
+After filling out safety forms, we received a brief overview of how our morning would start.
+The zip line course is a total of 25 points that include a combination of forest walks, individual and paired ziplines, abseils, sky bridges, and spiral staircase.

 I love flying, being on top of mountains and tall buildings, but I’m absolutely afraid of heights (you can tell by my first pic).
 The “baby” zips were super easy, but they were a joke compared to going over the bridges and staircases.
 The higher we went, the more exciting it was.

-The total course time was about 45 minutes and once we were done, we had a traditional Thai lunch followed by a tram tour of Khao Kheow Open Safari Park.
+The duration of the zipline course was about two hours.
+Once we were done, we had a traditional Thai lunch followed by a tram tour of Khao Kheow Open Safari Park.
 We took pictures of the different animals which included lions, hippos, rhinos, elephants, giraffes and more.
-I even got to take a picture in front of the continent destination for our next girls trip: Africa.
+I even got to take a picture in front of the continent destination for our next girls’ trip which is in Africa.

-The whole ziplining in Thailand experience was something I was happy to get off my bucket list.
+The whole ziplining experience was something I was happy to get off my bucket list.
 It was a fun-filled fear-facing adventure (say that 3xs fast) and better with friends.
 I hope to do it again the next time I’m in Puerto Rico.
-For more information about booking Flight of the Gibbon Bangkok, Pattaya or Chiang Mai, visit them online.
+For more information about booking Flight of the Gibbon Bangkok/Pattaya or Flight of the Gibbon Chiang Mai, visit them online.